 Interventional Care at The Heart Center

 The Heart Center at Excela Health offers the latest technologies, compassionate care, highly advanced medical expertise reflected in excellent outcomes, and the experience realized through high volumes.
-Of equal importance is the fact that area residents no longer need travel great distances for high quality, comprehensive heart care.
-Here, patients can find heart care right in their own community knowing that we strive to meet the highest standards of care and quality possible.
+Of equal importance is the fact that area residents no longer need to travel great distances for high quality, comprehensive heart care.
+Patients can find heart care right here in their own community, knowing that we strive to meet the highest standards of care and quality possible.

-As the centerpiece of Excela Health's system-wide cardiac expertise, our interventional center, located on the Westmoreland Hospital campus, houses the cardiac catheterization and electrophysiology labs and a 64-slice CT scanner; allows for high-volume open heart surgery; has an imaging department with echocardiography, cardiac CT, cardiac MRI and a vascular lab, and all related technologies, along with the experienced medical staff for diagnosis and treatment to insure high quality and excellent survival rates.
-An electrophysiology lab is also available at Excela Latrobe Hospital.
+As the centerpiece of Excela Health's system-wide cardiac expertise, our interventional center, located on the Westmoreland Hospital campus, houses the cardiac catheterization and electrophysiology labs and a 64-slice CT scanner; allows for high-volume open heart surgery; has an imaging department with echocardiography, cardiac CT, cardiac MRI and a vascular lab, and all related technologies, along with the experienced medical staff for diagnosis and treatment to ensure high quality and excellent survival rates.

 Within our Catheterization Labs